Close Menu

 Neeraj Chopra: The 90-metre dream

-Even as Neeraj Chopra stood atop the Olympic podium, he knew his journey was far from over.
-For elite javelin throwers, the 90-metre mark is more than a milestone — it is a sacred threshold that separates the greats from the legends.
+Though then elated with his achievement in the Olympics, he knew his journey had just begun.
+For him, the 87.58 metre was not enough, as to break into the elite javelin throwers’ club, the 90-metre mark was his next target.
+It is a sacred threshold that separates the greats from the legends.
 Chopra had been chasing this barrier for years, and Doha 2025 finally gave him the stage to conquer it.

 Doha 2025: Neeraj Chopra’s historic breakthrough